hazalates/_hazalates.github.io/_posts/2022-03-03-ruby-and-jekyll-macos.md

 **What is it:**

 Webrick is missing.
-Webrick is not included anymore in Ruby 3.0 - thus we need to add in mannualy
+Webrick is not included anymore in Ruby 3.0 - thus we need to add in manually

 1. Test site - site is running